-I've coded in C/C++ for 3-4 years now and made it applicable to data structures, sorting algorithms, microcontrollers, robotics, and kernel level stack for the Operating System FreeBSD (i.e Shell, Scheduling, Paging, and File Systems)
+I've coded in C/C++ for 4+ years now and implementing it in data structures, sorting algorithms, microcontrollers, robotics, and kernel level stack for the Operating System FreeBSD (i.e Shell, Scheduling, Paging, and File Systems)

-I've been coding in OpenCV for a year and learned how to make apps related to Object Detection, Facial Recgonition, and Speed tracking.
+I've been coding in OpenCV for a year and learned how to make apps related to object detection, facial recgonition, and speed tracking.
 Language is in C++.
-In my current graduate seminar, I'm transitioning to convolutional neural net studies in computer vision.
+In my Deep Learning thesis, I transition to convolutional neural net studies in computer vision.

 I've coded in Swift and Objective-C for the past year.
-In Objective-C, I've created apps utilizing the accellerometer and the gyroscope.
-In swift, I've made an app that parses 700+ Pokemons info (Pokedex).
+In Objective-C, I've created apps utilizing the accelerometer and the gyroscope.
+In Swift, I've made an app that parses 700+ Pokemons info (Pokedex).